gearglow/Elysiad/chapters/107 - Year 1 Ch7 - Flyaways.md

 Harry yelped, backing up and tripping over the edge of the tub.
 It was dry, thankfully, but he still found himself sprawled painfully in the bottom.

-"The mirror talks!?" he asked incredulously.
+"The mirror talks!?"
+He gasped incredulously.

-"Of course we do!" the mirror replied.
+"Of course we do!"
+The mirror replied.
 "What good is a mirror that lets you wander about at less than your best?"

 Harry shook his head. *Of course,* he thought. *This* is *Slytherin House.
 Gotta make sure we all look the part.*

 He clambered up, gathered the shower supplies, and clambered back into the tub, drawing the curtain before undressing and throwing his nightclothes into a pile by the door.
 The many taps turned out to all be various bubbles; some were thick and frothy, some skimmed lightly above the water and popped with a delicate *ping.* There was even one that left his finger shimmery when he dipped it in.
 Finally he found the plain hot water, the tap nearest the shower-head, and washed quickly.

 The bath-towel turned out to be both fluffy and enormous, reaching nearly to the floor even when Harry wrapped it around himself just under his shoulders.
 It was warm, too, as were the tiles, which Harry had not noticed before but now appreciated immensely.
+And as he walked to the counter, he felt the tiles wicking the water from his feet, ensuring that he wouldn't slip.

 The mirror had not fogged over, or had cleared itself magically; Harry couldn't tell which, but found it disconcerting nonetheless.
 He shrugged, hoping the mirror would keep its commentary to itself, and got on with it.